vmware-samples/vcenter-event-broker-appliance/FAQ.md

 If you directly invoke your functions deployed in the appliance you can decide which invocation mode is used (per function).
 More details can be found [here](https://github.com/openfaas/workshop/blob/master/lab7.md).

 > **Note:** The vCenter Event Broker appliance by default uses synchronous invocation mode.
-If you experience performance issues due to long-running/slow/blocking functions, consider running the OpenFaaS vcenter-connector in asynchronous mode (`-async` flag in the Kubernetes deployment manifest).
+If you experience performance issues due to long-running/slow/blocking functions, consider running the OpenFaaS vcenter-connector in asynchronous mode (`-async` flag in the Kubernetes deployment manifest, TODO).

 ## Code Best Practices